Skip to main content

 For indicators with a defined benchmark the classification is based on the ratio of the required change to the past observed change.
 For indicators without a defined benchmark this is based on the desired direction and speed of change using predefined ranges.
 However, the assessment may deviate from the given ranges to reflect on the characteristics of an indicator.

 The same system is used to describe overall progress in each building block.
-This assessment is based on the underlying indicators, but it does not follow a mathematical formula.
-Instead, it relies on expert judgement informed by a nuanced reflection on the indicator values, their respective importance, and recent developments in the policy area in the context of past trends.
+This assessment is based on expert judgement informed by a nuanced reflection on the indicator values, their respective importance, and recent developments in the policy area in the context of past trends.

 For more detail on ECNO's analytical approach: